bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 > information that is often sensitive and thus should not be used in
 > client-side applications.

+Bucket will load settings through the various environment variables automatically (see [Configuring](#configuring) below).

+1. Find the Bucket secret key for your development environment on https://app.bucket.co
+2. Set `BUCKET_SECRET_KEY` in your `.env` file
-Create a `bucket.ts` file containing the following and set up the BUCKET_SECRET_KEY environment variable:
+3. Create a `bucket.ts` file containing the following:

 ```ts
 import { BucketClient } from "@bucketco/node-sdk";